codelingo/docs/docs/platform.md

 ### Prerequisite

 A hypervisor and the [codelingo-onprem.ova](https://drive.google.com/drive/u/1/folders/0B1mECGkVsAMLN1Bmem8yb1AzdVk) are required.
 Platctl automates deployment on [Virtualbox](https://www.virtualbox.org/wiki/Downloads), but can support deployment onto any hypervisor.

-##### Windows
-In addition to above prerequisite, install [Git Bash](https://git-for-windows.github.io/).
-If using VirtualBox, add the VirtualBox directory to your $PATH in `Advanced System Settings`.
+If using Windows, install [Git Bash](https://git-for-windows.github.io/) and add the VirtualBox directory to your $PATH under "Advanced System Settings".

 <br/>